 Dividends-The Company's dividend policy is reviewed periodically by the Board of Directors.
 The amount and timing of all dividend payments is subject to the discretion of the Board of Directors and will depend upon business conditions, results of operations, financial conditions and other factors.
-For the year ended December 31, 2018 the Company paid quarterly dividends of \$0.365 per share, resulting in an annualized dividend rate of \$1.46 per common share.
-For the years ended December 31, 2017 and 2016, the Company paid quarterly dividends of \$0.36 and \$0.355 per common share, respectively, resulting in annualized dividend rates of \$1.44 and \$1.42 per common share, respectively.
-At its January 2019 meeting, the Unitil Corporation Board of Directors declared a quarterly dividend on the Company's common stock of \$0.37 per share, an increase of \$0.005 per share on a quarterly basis, resulting in an increase in the effective annualized dividend rate to \$1.48 per share from \$1.46 per share.
+For the year ended December 31, 2019 the Company paid quarterly dividends of \$0.37 per share, resulting in an annualized dividend rate of \$1.48 per common share.
+For the years ended December 31, 2018 and 2017, the Company paid quarterly dividends of \$0.365 and \$0.36 per common share, respectively, resulting in annualized dividend rates of \$1.46 and \$1.44 per common share, respectively.
+At its January 2020 meeting, the Unitil Corporation Board of Directors declared a quarterly dividend on the Company's common stock of \$0.375 per share, an increase of \$0.005 per share on a quarterly basis, resulting in an increase in the effective annualized dividend rate to \$1.50 per share from \$1.48 per share.

 Cash and Cash Equivalents-Cash and Cash Equivalents includes all cash and cash equivalents to which the Company has legal title.
 Cash equivalents include short-term investments with original maturities of three months or less and interest bearing deposits.
 The Company's cash and cash equivalents are held at financial institutions and at times may exceed federally insured limits.
 The Company has not experienced any losses in such accounts.
 Under the Independent System Operator-New England (ISO-NE) Financial Assurance Policy (Policy), Unitil's subsidiaries Unitil Energy, Fitchburg and Unitil Power are required to provide assurance of their ability to satisfy their obligations to ISO-NE.
 Under this Policy, Unitil's subsidiaries provide cash deposits covering approximately 2-1/2 months of outstanding obligations, less credit amounts that are based on the Company's credit rating.
-On December 31, 2018 and 2017, the Unitil subsidiaries had deposited \$3.5 million and \$2.9 million, respectively to satisfy their ISO-NE obligations.
-In addition, Northern Utilities maintains an account used to implement its natural gas hedging program.
-There were no cash margin deposits at Northern Utilities as of December 31, 2018 and 2017.
+On December 31, 2019 and 2018, the Unitil subsidiaries had deposited \$1.9 million and \$3.5 million, respectively to satisfy their ISO-NE obligations.